 Growing up with smartphones and tablets gives younger people an obvious advantage when it comes to technology.
-For example, if you were to grow up learning the French language it’s very likely that if you needed to learn some new French words it would be a doddle!
-Whereas, for an older person who has never spoken French it would be more difficult and they may take a little longer picking it up.
+For example, if you grew up speaking French, it would probably be a doddle to learn a few new French words in later life!
+On the other hand, for an older person who has never spoken French, this might be quite a challenge.

-Technology is similar; If you grow up with a mobile phone in your pocket at all times, and spend your days on a computer or tablet endlessly scrolling through social media it becomes second nature.
-If you were to be given a mobile phone for the first time, having never even dabbled with technology, you may not find it quite as easy.
-But, that’s not to say that your elderly loved ones wouldn’t benefit from the use of technology, we definitely encourage investing in a tablet or smartphone!
-Technology can help us stay connected – to the world, to family and friends and to current affairs – so a small piece of technology could make a world of difference to an older person.
+Technology is similar.
+If you grow up using smartphones and tablets, it will be second nature.
+However, for someone who has never really dabbled with technology, it might take some time to learn.
+But that’s not to say that your elderly loved ones wouldn’t benefit from the use of technology.
+We definitely encourage investing in a tablet or smartphone!
+Technology can help us stay connected to the world, to family and friends and to current affairs.
+With this in mind, a small piece of technology could make a world of difference to an older person.

-There are many different smartphones and tablets on the market currently so, where do you start?
-And, what are the best smartphones and tablets for the elderly?
+There are so many different smartphones and tablets on the market currently, so where do you start?
+And what are the best smartphones and tablets for the elderly?

-- Simple interface – Smartphones and tablets often offer app after app with hundreds of different features and they can seem complicated to use.
+- Simple interface – Smartphones and tablets can often seem complicated to use, with countless apps and dozens of flashy features.
 Look for something with a simple layout and interface.
-Your loved one is most likely going to want to use the device for making calls, texting or browsing the internet; make sure these functions (along with the phone contacts) are easily accessible.
+Your loved one is most likely going to want to use the device for making calls, texting or browsing the internet.
+Make sure these functions (along with the phone contacts) are easily accessible.

-- Lightweight – Whichever device you choose, it’s going to be carried around with your loved one so it needs to be portable and reasonably lightweight.
-Tablets are generally bigger so try to look for something lighter to balance out the larger size.
+- Lightweight – Whichever device you choose, it needs to be portable and reasonably lightweight so your loved one can carry it around with them.
+Tablets are generally bigger, so try to look for something lighter to balance out the larger size.
 Smartphones can be heavy due to their batteries and processors, but there are lighter options on the market so keep an eye out for those.
-Larger screens can mean bigger devices, but go too big and your loved one won’t want to take it out and about with them!
+We already know that a large screen is helpful.
+However, if it’s too big, your loved one won’t want to take it out and about with them!
+Find the right balance.

-Apple iPads are popular with all ages because of their simple interface, large clear screens and light weight body.
+Apple iPads are popular with people of all ages because of their simple interface, large clear screens and lightweight body.
 An iPad Air is a great option for your loved one as it’s even lighter than the original model, weighing in at under 500g.
 The main attraction with the iPad is the retina screen which makes it much easier on the eye and offers crisp, bright and clear images and text – ideal for an older person.
-The iPad has a good amount of memory (depending on which model you choose) which means you’re loved one can download new apps, take photos to keep in the photo library and add films and music to the tablet if they desire.
-Apple iPad’s are on the pricier side (as most Apple products are), but you can get your hands on an older model of an iPad for as little as £200.00.
+The iPad has a good amount of memory (depending on which model you choose) which means the user can download apps, take photos, and add films and music to the tablet if they desire.
+Apple iPads are on the pricier side (as most Apple products are), but you can get your hands on an older model of an iPad for as little as £200.

 Samsung Galaxy Tab A

-The Samsung Galaxy Tab A comes complete with a large 10.1″ screen and is extremely thin and light for it’s size – which makes it perfect for taking out and about with ease.
-The lightweight body comes with a long 13 hour battery life and the bigger screen ensures those with poorer eyesight will have no trouble reading emails, texts or surfing the web.
-The screen resolution is excellent and the colours vivid, so if you’re looking for something that your loved one can also use to watch TV or films, this is the tablet for you.
+The Samsung Galaxy Tab A comes with a large 10.4″ screen and is extremely thin and light for its size.
+This makes it perfect for taking out and about with ease.
+The lightweight body comes with a 13-hour battery life and the bigger screen ensures easy reading of emails, texts, or surfing the web.
+Images on the screen are very sharp and the colours vivid, so if you’re looking for something that your loved one can also use to watch TV or films, this is the tablet for you.
 The tablet also has the option of a magnetic cover which doubles as a stand, so the tablet can easily be stood up for ease of use.
 Depending on the model you go for, this tablet is around £200.00, but there are smaller options available at a cheaper price!

-The Doro is heavier than your average smartphone but will feel robust and good quality, and means that if your loved one accidentally drops the phone it probably won’t damage it!
-There are three buttons on the front of the phone – uncommon with most these days – and on the reverse of the phone is an assistance button which can be customised to the owners preference to do a number of things.
-For example, the button could be pressed to call a specific person or the emergency services – a great option for when your loved one is out and about and not able to wear their Careline pendant!
+The Doro 8035 is a little heavier than your average smartphone but will feel robust and good quality.
+This means that if your loved one accidentally drops the phone, it probably won’t damage it!
+There are three buttons on the front of the phone for simple navigation.
+On the reverse of the phone is an assistance button which can be customised to the owner’s preference to do a number of things.
+For example, pressing the button could start a call to a specific person or the emergency services.
+The Doro 8035 costs around £160, definitely one of the most affordable smartphones for older people.

 The iPhone SE is one to consider for older people or smartphone newbies in general.
-An iPhone’s settings can be customised to make text larger and volumes louder, colours can be changed and Siri is a really helpful feature for someone who needs help as they go along.
-“Siri, is the iPhone easy to use?” the iPhone can take some getting used to, but if your loved one is up for learning then it could help them stay connected with you, take high quality photos, download apps, play games, watch TV and stream films.
-The only downfall with the iPhone is its price, it starts at prices of over £300 so it’s worth thinking carefully before purchasing one!
+An iPhone’s settings can be customised to make text larger and volume louder, colours can be changed and Siri is a really helpful feature for someone who needs help as they go along.
+The iPhone can take some getting used to, but if your loved one is up for learning then it could help them stay connected with you, take high-quality photos, download apps, play games, watch TV and stream films.
+The only downfall with the iPhone is its price, starting at around £300, so it’s worth thinking carefully before purchasing one!

-Nokia are well known for their classic 3310 which was big in the 90s, it was durable, had a customisable shell and a very long battery life – and the 105 isn’t much different.
-It’s not specifically designed for the older generation but does have features which makes it a perfect match!
-As previously mentioned, the phone is extremely durable – there are no touch screens here, the build is sturdy and the face of the phone has a smaller screen and buttons.
-It has a long battery life which is perfect for an older person who may forget to charge it regularly, the interface is simple, it has very basic functionality but does everything it needs to do.
-Your loved one won’t struggle to call you but there is the issue of texting with the number buttons rather than having letters all laid out separately.
-The phone doesn’t have a camera, or connection to the internet but for some that’s not a problem.
+While this smartphone isn’t specifically designed for the older generation, it does have features which makes it a perfect match!
+The Nokia 105 is extremely durable.
+There are no touch screens here, just a sturdy handset with buttons and a bright screen.
+It has a long battery life, perfect for anyone who might not remember to charge it every night.
+The interface is simple, with all the essential functions in a compact package.
+Your loved one won’t struggle to make phone calls, but texting might be a little slower with the numbered buttons.
+This phone doesn’t have a camera or an internet connection, but for some that’s not a problem at all.
 If you’re looking for something affordable and that your loved one can call you on when they’re out and about, the Nokia is for you!

 The Careline Alarm at Home

-Whilst a smartphone can be essential for calling for help whilst your loved one is out and about, while they’re at home a Careline alarm is a fantastic option.
-Our alarms are designed to help elderly people stay independent and safe in their own home.
-The alarm button can be worn around the neck or on the wrist and pressed when assistance is needed, our helpful care team will then arrange for assistance in the form of family, friends, neighbours or the emergency services.
+A Careline alarm is a fantastic option for older people who want to stay independent at home.
+Our alarms are designed to help elderly people stay safe in their own home, giving peace of mind to them and their family.
+Users wear a comfortable, stylish pendant button around the wrist or neck.
+In an emergency, they just need to press this button and our helpful care team will quickly arrange for assistance in the form of family, friends, neighbours or the emergency services.